VittorioAltagracia/Universal_Source/README.md

 - Clone the repository
 - Open the project in your code editor
-- Run `npm install' (this will install all the required dependancies from package.json)
+- Run `npm install` (this will install all the required dependencies from package.json)
 - Execute `npm start` in the project folder

 Runs the app in the development mode.\